akryvtsun/blog/_posts/2024-08-25-hello-world.md

 ---
 layout: post
 title:  "Hello, World!"
+categories: Life
 ---
+What is this site about?
+What motivates me to begin *yet another* technical blog?

 During my work and personal life I constantly face tricky tasks and interesting facts about computers.
 Like all of us I don't have enough time to slow down and think it over during workdays.
 Thus, a few years ago I began taking quick